rafiarvy/Tea-Testnet-Proyek-1/README.md

 # Tea-Testnet-Proyek-1
-This is tea tesnet proyek
+This is tea testnet proyek